Evolution of networks with multiple junctions: Classification of possible blow--up limits

+In Section~\ref{behavsing} we will partially address this problem, concluding that it has a positive answer in the case of tree--like networks (see Remark~\ref{remUtree}).
+Moreover, some positive partial results were recently obtained in~\cite{PlPo22A-2}.

-\begin{rem} An analogous (actually equivalent, in view of Remark~\ref{relaz}) problem can be stated for the limit degenerate regular self--similarly shrinking flow $\SS^\infty_\tt$ given by a subsequence $\SS^{\mu_i}_\tt$ of the family of the parabolically rescaled curvature flows $\SS^{\mu_i}_\tt$ in Proposition~\ref{thm:shrinkingnetworks.1}, about the independence of $\SS^\infty_\tt$ of the chosen subsequence $\mu_{i_j}$, that is, the full convergence of the family of flows $\SS^{\mu}_\tt$ to $\SS^\infty_\tt$. \end{rem}
+\begin{rem} A similar (actually equivalent, in view of Remark~\ref{relaz}) problem can be stated for the limit degenerate regular self--similarly shrinking flow $\SS^\infty_\tt$ given by a converging subsequence $\SS^{\mu_{i_j}}_\tt$ of the family of the parabolically rescaled curvature flows $\SS^{\mu_i}_\tt$ in Proposition~\ref{thm:shrinkingnetworks.1}, about the independence of $\SS^\infty_\tt$ of the sequence $\mu_i$ and subsequence $\mu_{i_j}$.
+Namely, do we have the full convergence of the family of flows $\SS^{\mu}_\tt$ to $\SS^\infty_\tt$, as $\mu\to+\infty$? \end{rem}

-\begin{rem} The above uniqueness assumption, in case the limit degenerate regular shrinker $\widetilde\SS_\infty$ is actually a multiplicity--one regular shrinker (or the same for the limit degenerate regular self--similarly shrinking flow $\SS^\infty_\tt$), that is, there are no cores and multiplicities, implies that the singularity is of Type~I (see the above Remark~\ref{T1}).
-Indeed, by Lemma~\ref{boh}, the convergence of the rescaled networks to $\widetilde\SS_\infty$ is smooth, which implies that the curvature is locally uniformly bounded by $C/\sqrt{T-t}$. \end{rem}
+\begin{rem} A regular shrinker is said to be {\em multiplicity--one} if it has no cores and none of its curves has multiplicity higher than one.
+In case the limit degenerate regular shrinker $\widetilde\SS_\infty$ is actually a multiplicity--one regular shrinker (or the same for the limit degenerate regular self--similarly shrinking flow $\SS^\infty_\tt$) the above uniqueness assumption implies that the singularity is of Type~I (see the Remark~\ref{T1} above).
+Indeed, by Lemma~\ref{boh} the convergence of the rescaled networks to $\widetilde\SS_\infty$ is smooth which implies that the curvature is locally uniformly bounded by $C/\sqrt{T-t}$. \end{rem}

 It is then natural in view of this remarks to state also the following open problems.